battogtokhb/CS107E_Final_Project/README.md

 **3D PRINTS**

-The 3D prints used in this project can be found under the directory "3d-stl-files".
+The 3D prints used in this project can be found under the folder "3d-stl-files".
 We used Samy Kamkar's 3D prints for project [Combo Breaker](http://samy.pl/combobreaker/) as a baseline, and we made further personal modifications to fit the scope and physical dimensions of the components in our project.

 **CODE**

-Please see "lock.c" and the header "lock.h" (this can be found in the local cs107e folder under include in this repository).
+Please see "lock.c" and the  "lock.h" (this header can be found in the local cs107e folder under include in this repository).
 These files are commented with relevant details.

 **DEMO VIDEO**